assaabloy-ppi/binson-c-light/README.md

 Status of v2
 ---------

-Looks stable with good unit test coverage, need more eyes for review.
+Looks stable with good unit test coverage, need more eyes for review, API is still a subject of discussion.

 API changes in v2:
 ---------------